weaveworks/policy-agent/docs/getting-started.md

   helm install policy-agent policy-agent/policy-agent -n policy-system
   ```

-Check installation status using the below command, you should expect the pod of the agent running
+Check the installation status using the below command, you should expect the pod of the agent to be running.

   ```bash
   kubectl get pods -n policy-system